William-Schutte/around-express/README.md

 ### Overview
 This project represents work from the 12th, 13th, and 14th projects for the web-dev course.
 These projects required setting up a backend framework using Node.js and Express.js.
-The server has a custom API connecting the previous front-end React project to this back-end project.
+The server has a custom API connecting the previous front-end React project (public folder; transcompiled w/ Create-React-App, Web-Pack, Babel) to this back-end project.

     Project 13:
     Project 12: Initial setup of Express.js, file structure, and routing

 ### Techniques
-This server uses Express.js for launching on Local Port 3000.
+This server uses Express.js, launching on Local Port 3000.
-Internally, the site is designed under BEM methodology.

 ### Technologies
 * Express.js